torstenknabe/tk-portfolio/posts/firstpost.md

 I started with paper and pen to iterate quickly on varying patterns.
 My goal was to achieve a symmetric design that incorporated each letter of my name.
 I got stuck for a bit on symmetry, what finally got me headed in the right direction is that I broke down each letter into constituent shapes that were as simple as possible.
 I discovered that my first name has 5 vertical lines, 5 horizontal lines, 2 diagonal lines, 2 left semi-circles, 1 right semi-circle, and 1 full circle.
 That got me to experiment with just those specific shapes in different orders and overlapping, and then to form those together into a cohesive design.

 I ended up with a box with a +, two ovals, and a diagonal line inside.
-This was pleasing to me as it is symmetrical, fits into an easy to manipulate area, and achieves me goals for balance.
+This was pleasing to me as it is symmetrical, fits into an easy to manipulate area, and achieves my goals for balance.